tlevine/dada.pink/__33__/international-law.rst

-Does these laws/entities call themselves "International" because they need to convince themselves that they're international when they're really just Western Europe and maybe the United States?
+Does these laws/entities call themselves "International" because they need to convince themselves that they're international when they're really just Western Europe and the United States?

 It's seems a bit bizarre to me that these people would establish a court with offices in Europe and consider itself to have some